Tiwai Point Aluminium Smelter

 The Tiwai Point Aluminium Smelter is an aluminium smelter owned by Rio Tinto Group, via a joint venture called New Zealand Aluminium Smelters (NZAS) Limited.

 The facility, New Zealand's only aluminium smelter, is at Tiwai Point, near Bluff.
 It imports alumina and processes it into primary aluminium.
 The plant's alumina is supplied from refineries in Queensland and the Northern Territory of Australia.
 Around 90 per cent of the aluminium produced at NZAS is exported, mainly to Japan.

 The smelter was opened in 1971 following the construction of the Manapouri Power Station by the New Zealand government to supply it with electricity.
 It uses 13 percent of New Zealand's electricity, and is reported to account for 10 percent of the Southland region's economy.

 Rio Tinto has threatened to close the smelter several times, for example in 2013 and 2020, but to date closure has been deferred after renegotiation of the price it pays for electricity.
-As of January 2021, Rio Tinto announced that it had reached an agreement with its power supplier Meridian Energy to pay a lower price in return for keeping the smelter running until December 2024.
+In 2021, Rio Tinto announced that it had agreed to pay a lower price to its power supplier Meridian Energy in return for keeping the smelter running until December 2024.
 In July 2022, NZAS signalled that it would once again offer to remain open if it could secure new power agreements on favourable terms.

 In May 2024, new twenty-year electricity contracts were agreed with three suppliers, allowing the smelter to remain open until 2044.
+In May 2026, the smelter announced plans to re-open the fourth potline, using power from a new Southland Wind Farm to be built by Contact Energy.

 There are concerns regarding the environmental legacy of waste stockpiled at the site, near to an eroding beachline.